- Canary Islands

 But you can take a long walk and enjoy the wonderful landscape, with the Jandia massif on one side.
 Pico de Zarza, the highest point in Fuerteventura is found on the Jandia Mount, overlooking the beach and is just over 800 m.

-Due to the fact that the Jandia massive is so close to the beach, every day there are cloud formations that make the sky look beautiful and picture perfect.
+Due to the fact that the Jandia massif is so close to the beach, every day there are cloud formations that make the sky look beautiful and picture perfect.

 When you get to Cofete you have to head North on the beach, towards the large rock you can see in the horizon.
 The total distance is around 5 km and it will take around an hour or more if you stop to take pictures – which you will.